Selected Systems

 Fundamental-driven premium-selling architecture for undervalued equities

 Layer 1 is implemented as a system monolith optimized for reliability and deterministic execution.
-The system manages seven-figure capital and has processed seven-figure trading volumes.
+The engine operates under live capital constraints and is designed for long-term stability rather than short-term optimization.

 Defined-risk credit spread architecture for yield optimization

-Layer 2 builds on Layer 1 underlyings and introduces defined-risk credit spreads.
-This layer operates with bounded exposure and predefined risk limits.
+Layer 2 extends the Layer 1 universe by introducing defined-risk credit spreads.
+This layer focuses on improving capital efficiency while maintaining bounded exposure and clearly defined risk limits.

 SPX 0DTE Engine